 How does that work?
 Just use the following posts, to lay the foundation for an ecological garden design already in the planning phase:

-9. TIP: Rely on well or rainwater cistern.
+9. tip: rely on wells or rainwater cisterns

 The larger the garden, the more water is needed for irrigation.
 So far, so logical!
 But to save money and protect the environmentYou can also use groundwater or rainwater from the garden hose.
 This works with your own well (well digger & permit required) on the property or a rainwater cistern buried in the ground.